Bram-dc/tvb-algo/README.md

 The **JIT** implementation is has similar performance to the **Original** implementation, which uses `NumPy`.
 As the number of ROIs increases, the performance of the JIT implementation is a bit worse than the original.
 This is likely due to the fact that `NumPy` is quite well optimized for these kinds of operations.

 The **JIT Parallel** implementation is initially slower than the **JIT** implementation, but as the number of ROIs increases, it becomes faster.
-This is because the `prange` function used in the JIT implementation allows for parallelization of the computation across efficiently.
+This is because the `prange` function used in the JIT implementation allows for parallelization of the computation efficiently.
 At higher ROI counts (giving a better parallelization), the performance of the JIT Parallel implementation is noticeably better than the other implementations.
 It never reaches the performance of the original, `NumPy` implementation, but it is significantly faster than the other implementations.

 ---